 Pluto is yet another character borrowed from pagan mythology.
-But whereas in Roman myth he is the king of the underworld, in Dante's hell he merely guards the fourth circle.
-Virgil disposes of Pluto easily with his powerful words.
+However, there is some debate as to whether Dante is referring to Pluto (the king of the underworld in Roman myth) or Plutus (the Greek god of wealth) here.
+In Dante's hell, this figure is guarding the fourth circle, but Virgil disposes of Pluto easily with his powerful words.

 Dante wonders if he can do descriptive justice to what he beheld in this area of hell.
 He compares the souls ceaselessly rushing into each other to waves crashing against each other.
 Dante asks Virgil who these souls are.
 Noticing that many of them have bald heads, he asks if they were priests.

 Dante again shows some (false?) modesty with regard to how well he can represent his experience in verse.
 It is at least somewhat ironic that this self-doubt is directly followed by a masterful epic simile of the battling souls to waves crashing together.

 Virgil says that half of the souls were spendthrifts on earth, while the other half—with bald heads—were covetous popes and cardinals who hoarded money.
 Dante wonders if he knows any of these souls, but Virgil says that their suffering has rendered them indistinguishable as individuals.
 He explains that these souls either squandered or hoarded away what wealth they obtained through Fortune.